Rollietjess/web-app-assigment1/README.md

 ## Backend (Optional).

 Wanted to use a JSON-server from https://my-json-server.typicode.com/.
-But my json file has to much content and didn't have enought time to look for another option.
+But my json file has to much content and I didn't have enough time to look for another option.

 ## Independent learning.